 Earning More AVAX Through Staking.

-By participating in the delegated Proof-of-Stake consensus protocol, you can receive more than 10 percent in staking rewards through the official Avalanche Wallet.
+By participating in the delegated Proof-of-Stake consensus protocol, you can receive around 8% in staking rewards through the official Avalanche Wallet.

 Avalanche is a fast, scalable blockchain-based network with low transaction fees which has a multi-billion dollar market cap.

 The Avalanche Network is secured by AVAX tokens through a delegated Proof-of-Stake protocol.